dturvene/networking/README.md

 # Networking Research
-This repo contains demonstration programs for
+This repo contains demonstration programs for Linux networking.

+1. epoll using combinations of edge/level triggers and blocking reads.

 ## Epoll Edge-trigger and Non-blocking Server
 There is a lot of mysterious code out there related to the epoll edge-triggered